sarisabban/RosettaDesign/README.md

 ## Decription
 This is a python script that allows fixed backbone (fixbb) or flexible backbone (flxbb) design of a protein in PyRosetta using any of the following protocols:
+1. Relax structure.
-1. Remodel or do not remodel loops.
+2. Remodel loops.
-2. fixbb: Designs the whole protein keeping the backbone fixed.
-3. flxbb: Designs the whole protein while allowing for a flexible backbone.
+3. Fixbb (designs the whole protein keeping the backbone fixed) or flxbb (designs the whole protein while allowing for a flexible backbone), with flxbb being the reccomended one protocol.
+5. Refine layer: Make sure all protein layers and secondary structures have the correct amino acids.
 This script has only been tested in GNU/Linux.

 ## Requirements